 The default value of duration is zero indicating that the delay should be minimized.
-This policy is considered a hint to the transport layer to indicate the urgency of samples being sent.
 OpenDDS uses the value to bound a delay interval for reporting unacceptable delay in transporting samples from publication to subscription.
 This policy is used for monitoring purposes only at this time.
-Use the TRANSPORT_PRIORITY policy to modify the sending of samples.
-The data writer policy value is used only for compatibility comparisons and if left at the default value of zero will result in all requested duration values from data readers being matched.
+Use Transport Priority QoS to modify the sending priority of samples.